acoroama/LineFollowingRobot/README.md

 With these cases, the robot should be able to follow any relatively simple line tracks.
 ## Coponents
 To replicate this project, the following parts are required:
-- mbed LPC1768
+- Mbed LPC1768
 - SparkFun Motor Driver - Dual TB6612FNG
 - 2 DC Brushless Motors (ROB-13302)
 - 2 Wheels
 - 3 SparkFun RedBot Sensor - Line Follower
 - 5V power supply
-- chasis to hold all the parts (Sparkfun RedBot robot chasis used in this case)
+- Chasis to hold all the parts (Sparkfun RedBot robot chasis used in this case)
 ## Wiring
-Connect the components in the following maner:
+Connect the components in the following manner:
 ### Motors

 | Dual Motor Driver Breakout  | Left Motor |